Rurik/CTF/Huntress_2025/rust_tickler_3.md

 <div align="center"><a href="http://www.youtube.com/watch?feature=player_embedded&v=I0WzT0OJ-E0" target="_blank"><img src="http://img.youtube.com/vi/I0WzT0OJ-E0/0.jpg" width="240" height="180" border="10"><br>Spiritbox - Circle With Me</a></div>

-So an apparent flag, but also much more to this.
-Skipping flag check, let's find 0x1341 in code.
+There's also the apparently correct SHA256 value, but also much more to this.
+Skipping SHA256 check, let's find 0x1341 in code.

 Checking code refs, I see 5 calls to check strings but none with this 0x1341.